Fender Highway One Stratocaster Review

 Not long afterward I decided I needed another one, and I went out and got the HSS version.
 This guitar was a bit different, with an oversized headstock (SSS models didn’t have this until later years), rosewood fingerboard and a black Atomic Humbucker in the bridge position.

-It was a great instrument, and that HSS Strat is now on my list of gear I wish I never parted with, but as I wasn’t thrilled with the humbucker, I eventually traded it in for something else.
+It was a great instrument, and that HSS Strat is now on my list of gear I wish I never parted with.
+I wasn’t thrilled with the humbucker, so I eventually traded it in for something else.

-The Highway One Series of Strats, Teles, and basses went through a few revisions before finally getting canned in 2010, and replaced by the American Special Series.
-The American Specials are really nice guitars, but if you have a chance to grab a Hwy 1 in good condition I suggest giving it some thought.
+The Highway One Series of Strats, Teles, and basses went through a few revisions before finally getting canned in 2010.
+They were replaced first by the American Special Series, and now by the American Performer Series.
+American Performer Strats are really nice guitars, but if you have a chance to grab a Hwy 1 in good condition I suggest giving it some thought.

 Specs and Construction